jetstream-cloud/js2docs/docs/ui/cli/security_group.md

 This will walk you through creating a basic security group on the command line and adding a couple of simple access rules.

-> *openstack security group create --description "ssh & icmp enabled" my-username-ssh-and-icmp-access*
+<p class="note">openstack security group create --description "ssh & icmp enabled" my-username-ssh-and-icmp-access<p>

 This creates the security group named *my-username-ssh-and-icmp-access* with the description noted above.
 It becomes the container for holding security group rules.